kenhkan/config/README.md

 ### Manual steps after setup

-- Register the SSH key with GitHub
 - Configure input sources
 - Turn on firewall
 - Turn on FileVault
+- Register the SSH key with GitHub
+- Restore backup and update computer license